 Adamson, J. 2001.
 American Indian Literature, Environmental Justice, and Ecocriticism: The Middle Place.
 The University of Arizona Press.

-Adamson, J. Source of life: Avatar, Amazonia, and an ecology of selves.
+Adamson, J. In Press.
+Source of life: Avatar, Amazonia, and an ecology of selves.
 In: Iovino, S. and S. Opperman eds., Material Ecocriticism.
 University of Indiana Press.

-Adamson, J. Cosmovisions: Environmental justice, transnational American studies, and indigenous literature.
+Adamson, J. In Press.
+Cosmovisions: Environmental justice, transnational American studies, and indigenous literature.
 In: Gerrard, G. ed., The Oxford Handbook of Ecocriticism.
 Oxford University Press.

 Adamson, J. 2012.
 Seeking the Corn Mother: Transnational indigenous community building and organizing, food sovereignty and native literary studies.
 Pp. 228-249 In: Pulitano, E. ed., We the Peoples: Indigenous Rights in the Age of Declaration.
 Cambridge University Press.